oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/model-in-image/runtime-updates.md

 `kubectl -n MY_NAMESPACE get pods --show-labels` plus optionally add `--watch` to watch the pods as they change over time.

+The `ConfigChangesPendingRestart` condition in `domain.status` contains information about the progress of the online update.
+See [Status conditions]({{< relref "/managing-domains/accessing-the-domain/status-conditions#types-of-domain-conditions" >}}) for details.

 Here are some of the expected WebLogic pod labels after an online update success: